Audible logo, go to homepage

 What inspired The Hunger Games?

-The Hunger Games was inspired by the Greek myth of "Theseus and the Minotaur."
+The Hunger Games series was inspired by the Greek myth of "Theseus and the Minotaur."
 In this story, King Minos of Crete punishes Athens for the death of a son by demanding a sacrifice of 14 youths—seven girls and seven boys—to be brought to the Minotaur.
 Theseus volunteers as tribute and slays the beast.
 In The Hunger Games, the novel that started it all, Katniss Everdeen from the 12th District volunteers as tribute to save her sister from being sacrificed.
 Over the course of the series, she ends up fighting against the Capitol to free the people of Panem.

-Where is The Hunger Games set?
+Where is The Hunger Games series set?

 The series is set in the nation of Panem, which is divided into 12 districts, each specializing in a different trade.
 District 1 is closest to the Capitol, and as the districts get further away from the Capitol, they become less favored by Capitol officials and more impoverished.
 District 1 is the wealthiest of the districts of Panem, and it specializes in luxury.
 District 2 is in charge of masonry and defense.
 District 3 specializes in technology and electronics.
 District 4 is the coastal district and specializes in fishing.
 District 5 specializes in electrical power.
 District 6 specializes in transportation.
 District 7 specializes in lumber.
 District 8: textiles.
 District 9: grain.
 District 10: livestock.
 District 11: agriculture.
 District 12, which Katniss Everdeen calls home, is the least favored and poorest of them all; it specializes in coal mining.
 There once was an even unluckier district that specialized in nuclear weaponry.
 District 13 was bombed and supposedly destroyed at the end of the Dark Days war.
 However, as Katniss later discovers, the people of District 13 have been hiding, planning rebellion.